-- (1) This was the ONS estimate in 2017, although the actual figure is likely to be higher since then given the part construction and occupation of two major new housing developments. - (2) UDC eLP - (3) Office for National Statistics estimate at 30 June 2017 - (4) UDC Council Tax Base at 22 March 2018 not including partially completed dwellings - (5) UDC Council Tax Base at 4 July 2018 not including partially completed dwellings - (6) ONS estimate at 30 June 2017 - (7) The UDC sports strategy, published 2019, uses a population per household rate of 2.4 for its calculations, so for clarity the SWNP also uses this figure. - 2.14 Uttlesford has had a much higher increase in the number of dwellings than England has had as a whole, +22% compared to +8%.
-The population has also increased, although not by as much: +9% in Uttlesford compared to +5% in England as a whole.
-The average number of people living in each dwelling has dropped in both Uttlesford and England as a whole; however the drop has been greater in Uttlesford. - 2.15 Forecasted changes in the population, as relevant to housing need, are published in the Uttlesford District Council Housing Strategy 2016-2021 (Dec 2015).
-Page 13 states: - "The Uttlesford District is projected to increase from 83,500 people to 105,800 by 2035.
+- (1) This was the ONS estimate in 2017, although the actual figure is likely to be higher since then given the part construction and occupation of two major new housing developments. - (2) UDC data gathered in preparation of the next Local Plan - (3) Office for National Statistics estimate at 30 June 2017 - (4) UDC Council Tax Base at 22 March 2018 not including partially completed dwellings - (5) UDC Council Tax Base at 4 July 2018 not including partially completed dwellings - (6) ONS estimate at 30 June 2017 - (7) The UDC sports strategy, published 2019, uses a population per household rate of 2.4 for its calculations, so for clarity the SWNP also uses this figure.